Intent-Based Architecture

 Real implementations:

-CoW Protocol: Batch auction using intent-like orders (CoW = Coincidence of Wants).
+CoW Protocol: Batch auction using intent-like orders.

 MEV Burn: Fairness-driven solver selection burning MEV.